 Buzz began his career at Minnesota Public Radio, working with the Minnesota Orchestra, St. Paul Chamber Orchestra and engineering Leigh Kamman’s late night show "The Jazz Image".
 He served as technical director for Garrison Keillor’s "A Prairie Home Companion" for which he won a national award for excellence.
-More recently, he has won praise from artists such as Mary Chapin Carpenter, Yo Yo Ma, the Art Ensemble of Chicago, and the Chicago, Dayton and Milwaukee symphony orchestras, and for over 25 years he has served as principal sound designer and engineer for Madison Symphony.
-As voice talent and narrator, Buzz’s voice is heard on websites, TV and radio ads, film narration and live performances, conventions and awards shows, including serving as live events announcer for American Family Insurance.
+His work has won praise from artists such as Mary Chapin Carpenter, Yo Yo Ma, the Art Ensemble of Chicago, and the Chicago, Dayton and Milwaukee symphony orchestras, and for over 25 years he has served as principal sound designer and engineer for Madison Symphony.
+As voice talent and narrator, Buzz’s voice is heard on audiobooks, websites, TV and radio ads, film narrations, live performances, conventions and awards shows, including serving as live events announcer for American Family Insurance.
 An amateur rock climber, Buzz has climbed Devils Tower, Half Dome and High Exposure while managing to avoid any uncontrolled plummeting.
 Buzz is the original owner, having started Audio for the Arts in 1996.

 Noah is the newest addition to the Audio for the Arts team.
-His musical passion began in 7th grade when he joined his middle school jazz band and started playing in a garage band with friends.
-He also started helping with sound at his local church, developing an early love for both the artistic and technical sides of music.
 In 2012, he graduated from The Institute of Production and Recording in Minneapolis where he also briefly interned at The Terrarium.